Madelyne Pryor

 Madelyne Jennifer Pryor is a supervillain appearing in American comic books published by Marvel Comics.
 Created by writer Chris Claremont and artist Paul Smith, the character first appeared in Uncanny X-Men #168 (April 1983).
 Primarily a featured character of the X-Men, Madelyne Pryor is a clone of Jean Grey, the ex-love-interest and first wife of Cyclops, and the mother of Cable.
 She was a long-standing member of the X-Men supporting cast until a series of traumas eventually led to her being manipulated into being an antagonist.

-Jennifer Hale voices Madelyne Pryor in X-Men '97, a sequel series to X-Men: The Animated Series.
+Jennifer Hale voices Madelyne Pryor in X-Men '97 (2024-present), the sequel series to X-Men: The Animated Series (1992-1997).